mhahsler/TSP/README.md

 tour length: 40621
 ```

+An online example application of TSP can be found on [shinyapps](https://shrinidhee.shinyapps.io/SimpleTSP).

 ## Further Information

 * Michael Hahsler and Kurt Hornik, [TSP - Infrastructure for the Traveling Salesperson Problem,](http://dx.doi.org/10.18637/jss.v023.i02) _Journal of Statistical Software,_ 22(2), 2007.